wmeints/effective-llm-applications/manuscript/07-retrieval-augmented-generation.md

 {#end-to-end-rag-pipeline-implementation}
 ## Building an end-to-end RAG pipeline with Semantic Kernel

 There are a lot of solutions for implementing RAG systems online, and it's easy to get confused by the fancy implementations that are out there.
 But the basics of the RAG pattern are straighforward.
+To show you how the theory from the previous section fits together, we'll build a RAG implementation for the content of this book.
+Since I wrote the content for the book in markdown, it's a great example on how to process content into a sensible format for answering questions.

-To implement one in Semantic Kernel we'll need to integrate a few components as shown in [#s](#end-to-end-rag-pipeline).
+To implement the RAG pattern in Semantic Kernel we'll need to integrate a few components as shown in [#s](#end-to-end-rag-pipeline).

 {#end-to-end-rag-pipeline}
 ![End-to-end RAG pipeline in Semantic Kernel](end-to-end-rag-pipeline.png)

 We'll need to configure the following pieces:

-1. First, we need to build a data model for the data we want retrieve.
+1. First, we need to build a data model `TextUnit` for the data we want retrieve.
-2. Next, we need to connect a vector store to house the data.
+2. Then, we need to build `ContextIndexer` that will process raw content into the `TextUnit` instances and store them in a `IVectorStore`.
-3. Then, we need to build a workflow that uses the vector store.
+3. Finally, we need to build the `QuestionAnsweringTool` that uses the `IVectorStore` in combination with the `Kernel` to answer questions.

-We'll use a basic workflow to explore the RAG pattern.
+We'll use a straightforward workflow with a single prompt to explore the RAG pattern to help you understand the basics.
 Many of the components in the workflow are the same for chat-based scenarios.
-We'll discuss how to use the RAG pattern with a chatbot after the initial setup.
+We'll discuss how to use many of the components in the basic RAG pattern implementation with a chatbot after the initial setup.

 Let's take a look at the project structure for RAG first.